RunnersRevival/Rerun-server/README.md

 * **A:** At the moment, you need to use the MySQL branch of Outrun for Revival to initialize the database as there are no routines to init the database in OutrunSharp yet.

 **Q:** Why rewrite Outrun?
-* **A:** Because 1: all of Revival will be written using one programming language (C#), and 2: the Outrun for Revival codebase is starting to get a little bloated, and is getting increasingly hard to maintain.
+* **A:** Because 1: all of Revival will be written using one programming language (C#), and 2: the Outrun for Revival codebase is starting to get a little bloated (with outdated research and lots of guesswork on fluofoxxo's part still being present), and is getting increasingly hard to maintain.

 **Q:** Will debug endpoints be fulfilled?
 * **A:** Maybe.
 If we do decide to implement them, we'll lock them behind a configuration option.